What is Full Truckload Freight Shipping?

 - You have fragile cargo.
 Since it'll be the only item on a truck that goes straight from point A to point B, there's significantly less potential for damage.

-Working with Worldwide Express
+Partnering with Worldwide Express for freight shipping

 Is FTL right for you?
 Worldwide Express can help you find the right answer.
 We've been in the shipping business for more than 25 years, and we help move more than 25 million shipments every year.
 We also work with more than 44,000 FTL carriers, so we can meet every freight shipping need you have.